D-Chase-H/Deep_Keyword_Searcher/README.rst

 I made this app while making mods for a game named Stellaris, by Paradox Interactive.
 I wanted to be able to locate all occurrences of an object I was going to modify.
-I found this every tedious to search through each file manually, to the point it was so much work, it just wasn't worth the effort.
+I found it very tedious to search through each file manually, to the point that it was so much work, it just wasn't worth the effort.

-For example: I let's say I was going to make some changes to a planet class called pc_tropical, but I wanted to make sure my changes didn't break other functionality related to the pc_tropical planet type, I would search for "pc_tropical" with this app, and anaylze the code in file where the keyword
+For example: Let's say I was going to make some changes to a planet class called pc_tropical, but I wanted to make sure my changes didn't break other functionality related to the pc_tropical planet type, I would search for "pc_tropical" with this app, and anaylze the code in file where the keyword